 Editor's Note: As many of you know, Richard III was reburied last week to great pomp and circumstance in Leicester.
 Regular Anglotopia contributor Buffy Martin Tarbox was able to get tickets and attended.
 Here's here report!
 Thanks Buffy!
 Five hundred and thirty years after his death at the Battle of Bosworth, King Richard III was laid to rest at Leicester Cathedral with all … [Read more...] about Guest Long Read: Richard III Reburial – First Person Report from the Ceremony – Honoring the Last Plantagenet King

 The site of Warwick Castle has a history that stretches way back to the year 914 when an Anglo-Saxon Burh was established by Ethelfleda, daughter of Alfred the Great.
 Throughout the next 1200 years, this plot of land and the buildings erected upon it have played an integral part in many major happenings of English History.
-Some castles in the UK are still the residences of the … [Read more...] about Great British Houses: Warwick Castle – A Stunning Medival Stone Castle Preserved in Warwickshire
+Some castles in the UK are still the … [Read more...] about Great British Houses: Warwick Castle – A Stunning Medival Stone Castle Preserved in Warwickshire

 Editor’s Note: This article is the second in a new series of ongoing articles about major events in British History.
 Each article will be a long read about the event, its key players, background and its ramifications in British History.
 These articles are meant to be sketches of the events and their aftermath – it would not be possible to write a comprehensive history for each … [Read more...] about Great Events in British History: Cousins at War – A Beginner’s Guide to The Wars of the Roses